Parameterized Complexity of Streaming Diameter and Connectivity Problems: Upper Bounds for Diameter

-\begin{restatable}{theorem}{VConepass} Given a graph $G$ as an AL stream with vertex cover $X$ of size $k$, we can solve \textsc{Diameter [$k$]} in one pass and $\O(2^k + k \log n)$ bits of memory. \end{restatable} \begin{proof} Every vertex in the graph that is not in the vertex cover can be characterized by its adjacencies towards the vertex cover, i.e. its neighbourhood.
-There are only $\O(2^k)$ such characterizations possible, and hence, for each we can detect and save one or two bits whether there is a vertex with this neighbourhood and whether there is more than one.
-Because the stream is an AL stream, we can decide such properties locally using $\O(k)$ bits.
-So, we can save all this information and the vertex cover itself using $\O(2^k + k \log n)$ bits.
+There are only $\O(2^{2k})$ different characterizations of adjacencies to the vertex cover of size $2k$, and hence, for each we can save one or two bits whether there is a vertex with this neighbourhood and whether there is more than one.
+The procedure above can decide such properties locally using $\O(k \log n)$ bits.
+The adjacency matrix of the vertex cover takes $\O(k^2)$ bits.
+So, we can save all this information and the vertex cover itself using $\O(4^k + k \log n)$ bits.
+When a vertex cover is given, there are only $\O(2^{k})$ different characterizations and so we use only $\O(2^k + k \log n)$ bits.

 Next we argue that this information is enough to decide on \textsc{Diameter}.
 We can use a simple enumeration technique to find the diameter of the graph.
 To do this, for every pair, we find the distance between them, and keep track of the largest distance found.
-For a given pair of vertices (given by their adjacencies towards the vertex cover, or a vertex in $X$ itself), we can decide on the distance between them using a procedure similar to Lemma~\ref{lemma:BFSinVCgraph} but internally instead of making actual passes over the stream. \end{proof}
+For a given pair of vertices (given by their adjacencies towards the vertex cover, or a vertex in the vertex cover itself), we can decide on the distance between them using a procedure similar to Lemma~\ref{lemma:BFSinVCgraph} but internally instead of making actual passes over the stream. \end{proof}